tensorflow/community/governance/SIGS.md

 *   A clear purpose and benefit to TensorFlow (either around a sub-project or application area)
-*   Two or more contributors willing to act as maintainers, existence of other contributors, and evidence of demand for the group
+*   Two or more contributors willing to act as group leads, existence of other contributors, and evidence of demand for the group
 *   Resources it will initially require (usually, mailing list and regular VC call.)